scroll_top How Hair Fibers Work?

 The science behind hair fibers

 Hair fibers work through electrostatic attraction.
 Each fiber carries a slight static charge.
 When applied to dry, clean hair, this charge attracts the fibers toward nearby hair strands.
-Rather than falling to the scalp, the fibers are drawn magnetically to the existing hair, where they bond and cling to each strand.
+Rather than falling to the scalp, the fibers are drawn toward existing hair, where they bond and cling to each strand.

 Once a fiber bonds to a hair strand, it wraps around the strand and increases its visible diameter.
 This is a cosmetic effect only, not a treatment.
 The fiber does not penetrate the hair shaft, affect the follicle, or interact with the scalp.
 It sits entirely on the surface of the hair strand.
 When you apply multiple fibers to a thinning area, they accumulate around the remaining strands, building density progressively until the scalp is no longer visible.